directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

 };
 ```

-Click the `Delete` button on a detail post page to delete the post.
+Click on the `Delete` button on a detail post page to delete the post.

 ## Conclusion

-With this tutorial, you’ve learnt how to implement Directus authentication in a Next.js 14 Project, dynamically create, read, update, and delete posts, and successfully build a full-stack CRUD application with Directus for the backend and Next.js for the frontend.
+With this tutorial, you’ve learnt how to implement Directus authentication in a Next.js 14 Project, dynamically create, read, update, delete posts, and successfully built a full-stack CRUD application with Directus for the backend and Next.js for the frontend.

 There are so many ways this can be improved, and I can’t wait to see what you build next with Directus and Next.js.